 Preparing your RV for colder weather or storage is very important for most states and Canada.
-Failure to prepare your RV may cause water supply lines or the water heater to freeze.
-Refer to the Uni-Dock Utility System section for setting details.
+Failure to prepare your RV may cause water supply lines and the water heater to freeze.

 Use ONLY RV ANTIFREEZE in your fresh water system for freeze protection.
 No other product or commodity should be used.